fabiomattei/emskeleton/README.txt

 Skeleton EasyMagazine 2.0 Template http://www.easymagazine.org

-This Theme is under GPL3 License. (http://www.opensource.org/licenses/gpl-license.php)
+This Template is under GPL3 License.
+See the file licence.txt.

 INSTALL:
 1. Unpack this archive in your easymagazine/contents/templates/ directory.